What Are Airline Mistake Fares? The Ultimate Travel Hack

 3 Round Trip Business Class Flights to Kenya For $28,760 Total

-Pretty crazy right?
-Believe it or not, the 28K is what those flights actually cost.
-But when I told the system more or less that I wanted to know the price in US dollars, but pay in Swedish currency and there was a massive mistake in the calculation of the currency conversion.
+When I told the system that I am located in the United States, but wish to be quoted in Swedish currency and there was a massive mistake in the calculation of the currency conversion.

 Never Contact The Airline to ask "Are you going to honor this price I booked".
 You're just admitting you know what you paid is not accurate, and a sure way to get your ticket canceled if the agent wants to be a jerk about it.
 And if the mistake has not yet been corrected, you will ruin it for anyone else who hasn't booked.
 However, mistakes normally last only minutes, hours to 1 day max.